 With the town now completely destroyed, the challenges and the basic theme has now been revealed to the player:

-Homer (with the help of his family and friends) must rebuild Springfield from the ground up, and the basic game play theme is now complete as this quest-based city-building game play adventure unfolds.
+Homer (with the help of his family and friends) must rebuild Springfield from the ground up, and the Basic Game Play

 Players who have created their own city, having progressed to a reasonable level of development, and who have attached their game save to their external gaming and/or social media accounts, now have the option to add the cities of up to 100 friends to their game.